chickensmitten/solidity-kickstarter/readme.md

 - Using `Address[]` is a poor approach because of gas cost that linearly increase.
 - When working with contracts, avoid using arrays as much as possible.
 Instead use mapping because search time is constant.
 - This is the correct mapping `mapping(address => bool) public approvers;`

+## Factory to create solidty contracts
+- Use a contract to deploy another contract.
+-